Gouty arthritis - acute; Gout - acute; Hyperuricemia; Tophaceous gout; Tophi; Podagra; Gout - chronic; Chronic gout; Acute gout; Acute gouty arthritis

 Complications may include:

-Call your health care provider if you have symptoms of acute gouty arthritis.
+Call your provider if you have symptoms of acute gouty arthritis.

 You may not be able to prevent gout, but you may be able to avoid things that trigger symptoms.
 Taking medicines to lower uric acid can prevent progression of gout.